 When arriving at Suvarnabhumi Airport (pronounced ‘su wan na poom’) in Bangkok proceed to the Arrivals Hall where you can change money into Thai Baht.
 (You may be approached by nicely dressed, official looking touts offering an expensive limousine service to your hotel; ignore these offers.)

-If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you (go to gate 10).
+If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you (go to gate 4).
 If for any reason you are not met at the airport, please call our local support line.
-If you are unable to make contact for whatever reason, please make your way to the joining point hotel via taxi.
+If you are unable to make contact for whatever reason, please make your way to the joining point hotel via public transport.

 Please note that Day 1 is an arrival day and no activities have been planned for that day other then your welcome meeting in the evening, so you can arrive at any time.